skgigliotti/streamlit_tutorial/README.md

 If you found this tutorial helpful, please give the repo a star and share it with your friends.

-If you have feedback on the tutorial, you can contact me via my [website](https://arilamstein.com/).
+If you have feedback on the tutorial, feel free to reach out via my website: [AriLamstein.com](https://arilamstein.com/).